radareorg/radare2-book/disassembling/intro.md

 # Disassembling

-Disassembling in radare is just a way to represent a bunch of bytes.
-So it is handled as a print mode with the 'p' command.
+Disassembling in radare is just a way to represent an array of bytes.
+It is handled as a special print mode within `p` command.

-In the old times when radare core was smaller.
-The disassembler was handled by an external rsc file, so radare was dumping the current block into a file, and the script was just calling objdump in a proper way to disassemble for intel, arm, etc...
+In the old times, when the radare core was smaller, the disassembler was handled by an external rsc file.
+That is, radare first dumped current block into a file, and then simply called `objdump` configured to disassemble for Intel, ARM etc...

-Obviously this is a working solution, but takes too much cpu for repeating just the same task so many times, because there are no caches and the scrolling was absolutely slow.
+It was a working solution, but it was inefficient as it repeated the same actions over and over, because there were no caches.
+As a result, scrolling was terribly slow.

-Nowadays, the disassembler is one of the basics in radare allowing you to choose the architecture flavour and some To disassemble use the 'pd' command.
+Nowadays, the disassembler support is one of the basic features of radare.
+It now allows many options, including target architecture flavor, disassembler variants, among other things.

-The 'pd' command accepts a numeric argument to specify how many opcodes of the current block do you want to disassemble.
-Most of the commands in radare are restricted by the block size.
-So if you want to disassemble more bytes you should use the 'b' command to specify the new block size.
+To see disassembly, use the `pd` command.
+It accepts a numeric argument to specify how many opcodes of current block you want to see.
+Most of commands in radare consider current block size as a default limit for data input.
+If you want to disassemble more bytes, you should use the `b` command to set new block size.

     [0x00000000]> b 100    ; set block size to 100
     [0x00000000]> pd       ; disassemble 100 bytes
     [0x00000000]> pd 3     ; disassemble 3 opcodes
     [0x00000000]> pD 30    ; disassemble 30 bytes

-The 'pD' command works like 'pd' but gets the number of bytes instead of the number of opcodes.
+The `pD` command works like `pd` but accepts number of input bytes, instead of number of opcodes, as its parameter.

-The 'pseudo' syntax is closer to the humans, but it can be anoying if you are reading lot of code:
+The "pseudo" syntax may be somewhat easier for a human to understand than default assembler notations.
+But it can become annoying if you read lots of code.
+To play with it:

     [0x00405e1c]> e asm.pseudo = true
     [0x00405e1c]> pd 3